slorber/react-nested-loader/README.md

 ![image](https://user-images.githubusercontent.com/749374/35104923-9c57f12e-fc6a-11e7-86ef-aa3a11724dd4.png)
 ![image](https://user-images.githubusercontent.com/749374/35111647-007356b0-fc7c-11e7-89f9-1211519a1ac0.png)

-Because maintaining a `loading` prop in state, and passing it down<br/> to the deeply nested button/view is annoying.
+**Why:** because handling a promise correctly (without concurrency issues), maintaining a `loading` prop in state, and passing it down through a lot of imtermediary components to the deeply nested button/view requires too much boilerplate, and is error-prone (ie, concurrency issues in promise handling), yet it's a very common need in many applications to display a loading indicator/spinner inside a button that triggers an async action/api call/mutation.

+**How:** The button is wrapped by an HOC.
+The HOC will proxy all props callbacks passed to the button.
+Whenever a callback returns a promise, the HOC will intercept that promise and manage state for you.
+The button will receive `loading=true` until the promise resolves.

 ## Usage